Updated by Ryan Dube on 18 September 2017.

-About 10 years ago, my wife and I were straddled with so much debt that we thought it would take the rest of our lives, or at least the next sixty years, to pay it all off.
-The combination of school loans, car loans and credit card debt was enough to make a grown man double over and cry.
+Years ago, my wife and I were saddled with so much debt that we thought it would take the rest of our lives, or at least the next sixty years, to pay it all off.
 There came a moment when we realized that we either had to make a personal budget that could outsmart the system or it would keep us enslaved for our entire adult lives.

-That’s when I sat down with a blank Microsoft Excel spreadsheet in front of me and just started playing around, using various techniques to cut down our budget to bare bones, and create a debt plan that wouldn’t take decades to eliminate our debt, but also wouldn’t keep us eating macaroni and cheese for dinner until we retire.
-In the end, I was able to eliminate all of our credit card debt in only five years, and we even had good enough credit in the end to get approved for a low-rate mortgage to buy our first home.
+That’s when I sat down with a blank Microsoft Excel spreadsheet and just started playing around, using various techniques to cut down our budget to bare bones.
+My goal was to create a debt plan that wouldn’t take decades to eliminate our debt, but also wouldn’t keep us eating macaroni and cheese for dinner until we retire.
+In the end, I was able to eliminate all of our credit card debt in only five years, and we even had good enough credit, in the end, to get approved for a low-rate mortgage to buy our first home.